Alastair Hetherington: Early life and career

-Editor of The Guardian
+Editor of The Manchester Guardian

-In 1950, Hetherington moved to Manchester Guardian.
-There he caught the eye of the paper's editor, A. P. Wadsworth, who helped him win a Commonwealth Fund Fellowship and named him as foreign editor in 1953.
+In 1950, Hetherington moved to The Manchester Guardian.
+There, he caught the eye of the paper's editor, A. P. Wadsworth, who helped him win a Commonwealth Fund Fellowship and named him as foreign editor in 1953.
 When Wadsworth fell terminally ill three years later, the chairman of the paper, Laurence Scott, named Hetherington as Wadsworth's successor.
-Though there were three more senior journalists on staff, Scott wanted to transform The Guardian into a national newspaper, and wanted a younger man capable of overseeing the effort.
+Though there were three more senior journalists on staff, Scott wanted to transform the Guardian into a national newspaper, and wanted a younger man capable of overseeing the effort.

 Within weeks of taking over as editor, Hetherington faced the question of how to respond to the Suez Crisis.
 His denunciation of Britain's involvement as an "act of folly, without justification in any terms but brief expediency" precipitated enormous criticism from thousands of readers, but an increase in circulation and Britain's subsequent withdrawal vindicated the young editor.
 Suez soon proved to be only the first of many causes Hetherington took up, as he used as his position to campaign for social justice, alleviating the poverty gap between northern and southern England, and nuclear disarmament.
-He was present at the founding of the Campaign for Nuclear Disarmament, attending preliminary meetings at the house of Lord Simon of Wythenshawe, with Sir Bernard Lovell and Bertrand Russell, but he did not join or support CND.
+He was present at the founding of the Campaign for Nuclear Disarmament (CND), attending preliminary meetings at the house of Lord Simon of Wythenshawe, with Bertrand Russell and Sir Bernard Lovell, but he did not join or support the organisation.
 He also gave evidence for the defence at the Lady Chatterley trial and became the first British editor to allow the word "fuck" to be used in his newspaper.